LTUC/amman-dotnet-401d2/Projects/MidtermPart3.md

 Alternatively, you may create a GitHub “Organization”, add team members as members of the organization, and create the repository there.

-As a team, decide on a git workflow you will use.
-Once you have chosen the workflow you will use, document this workflow using the GitHub wiki feature.
-Your chosen workflow should have at least:
+1. Lock down your master branch.
+Set a restriction on your master branch that PR's must be approved by someone other than the PR owner before it can get merged.
-- The ability to implement your work in isolated branches and to merge these after review
+2. Create a branch where a test or staging deployment may be made with merged features that may not yet be ready for production
-- A strategy for documenting the features, stories and tasks you wish to implement using GitHub issues or some other Agile or Kanban tool.
+3. Apply any other relevant safeguards or processes that you mentioned in your Git Workflow from part 1 of your midterm planning.

-- A branch where a test or staging deployment may be made with merged features that may not yet be ready for production
+## PM Tools
-- A branch from which a production deployment may be made at any time
+Make sure everyone has access and permissions to the PM tooling you are using.
+Make any appropriate or required associations or connections between Github and your tool.

-## Create your VSTS account
+### Create your VSTS account (optional)
-Create an account on VSTS and use this tool to manage your team throughout the week.
+If you choose to use VSTS, create an account and use this tool to manage your team throughout the week.

 - [Visual Studio Team Services](https://visualstudio.microsoft.com/vso/){:target="_blank"}